6 Planning Tips for Off-Season Camping on the East Coast

-Camping in the off-season is a wonderful experience.
+Camping in the off-season, especially in a campervan, is a wonderful experience.
 The crowds have thinned and access to many campgrounds, trails, and parks is much easier.
 We have been the only campers in a National Park campground on a weeknight in December!

 Allstays is probably the most helpful website/app I have come across so far for road trip and camping planning, particularly when looking for year-round campsites.
 They have some free guides on their website and a “pro” subscription for a fee – which I feel it is well worth it.
 They have several different apps which will cost you a little cash but will save you a whole lot of time.
 Their Camp & RV app ($9.99) allows you to search around your location for a variety of different camping options, from campgrounds, BLM land, to truck stops and parking lots allowing overnight parking in a pinch.
 Each type of facility has a different icon on the map.